Icinga/icinga-vagrant/README.md

 Box specific code is licensed under the terms of the GNU General Public License Version 2, you will find a copy of this license in the LICENSE file included in the source package.

-Included Puppet modules in the `modules` directory provide their own license details.
+Included Puppet modules in the `.puppet/modules` directory provide their own license details.

 # Support <a id="support"></a>